 Here’s a quick exercise you can do over a day or two to gain some valuable clarity around your personal procrastination patterns.
 All you need is a piece of paper or the notes app in your phone, and you’re good to go.

 Firstly, set an alarm to go off every 2 hours throughout the day.
 When the alarm sounds, quickly take note of whether you procrastinated at all over the last two hours.
-If you did, jot down the answers to these 3 questions:
+If you did, jot down the answers to these three questions:

 1) What were you supposed to be doing during the time when you were procrastinating?